 To support Wolters Kluwer on a series of digital campaigns and initiatives, we delivered effective web banner design ideas that guaranteed engagement across a variety of digital platforms.

 Our client provides software solutions, professional information and services for clinicians, lawyers, accountants, and tax, finance, audit, risk, compliance, and regulatory sectors worldwide.
-With a commitment to help professionals improve how they do business and solve complex problems, Wolters Kluwer’s 183-year legacy and portfolio represent thousands of customers worldwide, including almost 95% of the Fortune 500 companies.
+With a commitment to help professionals improve how they do business, Wolters Kluwer’s 183-year legacy and portfolio represent thousands of customers worldwide, including almost 95% of the Fortune 500 companies.

 To support a series of campaigns and initiatives, we were asked to produce a range of web banners and social media assets.